 West Dean CE Primary School will not tolerate bullying between any members of its community be they staff, pupils or the wider community.
 If bullying does occur, all members of the school should be able to tell and know that incidents will be dealt with promptly and effectively.
-We are a TELLING school.
-This means that anyone who knows that bullying is happening is expected to tell the staff.
-Bystanders have a responsibility to tell an adult in school or a peer/friend if they are concerned that bullying is occurring.

-Where bullying exists the targets must feel confident to speak up to end the bullying.
-It is our aim to challenge attitudes about bullying behaviour, increase understanding for bullied pupils and help build an anti bullying ethos in the school.
+We actively promote a culture where all children and adults feel confident and empowered to speak up if they are concerned that bullying is occurring.
+We challenge attitudes about bullying behaviour, increase understanding for children and adults and promote an anti-bullying ethos in the school.